Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 		Due to [singleton extension](./basic-syntax-and-arithmetic.md#singleton-extension), `101='101'` compares the single number `101` to each of the 3 characters in the 3-element character vector `'101'`.
 The character vector `'101'` is equivalent to `'1' '0' '1'` but the number `101` is not the same as the 3-element numeric vector `1 0 1`.

-1. Pass-fail

-	Write a function `PassFail` which takes an array of scores and returns an array of the same shape in which `F` corresponds to a score less than 40 and `P` corresponds to a score of 40 or more.
+1. Write a function `PassFail` which takes an array of scores and returns an array of the same shape in which `F` corresponds to a score less than 40 and `P` corresponds to a score of 40 or more.

 	```APL
 	      PassFail 35 40 45